The Midlife Transition Is Characterized By

 ## The Legacy of Wholeness

 This is not to say that midlife is without its struggles.
-Plus, there will be moments of doubt, grief, and uncertainty.
+Even so, there will be moments of doubt, grief, and uncertainty.
 But these are not signs of failure—they are part of the human experience.
 What matters is how you respond.
 By choosing to engage with your journey—flaws, joys, and all—you affirm that growth is not bound by age.

 ## Conclusion: The Unfinished Symphony